 |E7018||.312″ (8.0 mm)||1/8″||145|

 |E7018||.500″ (12.8 mm)||5/32″||210|

 Stick welding rod selection is a bit complicated for beginners.
 Here is the summary.

 The E6013, E6011, and perhaps the E7018 are the rods you will use to weld mild steel as a beginner.
-Make sure you have a stick welder that can work with the last two.
+Make sure you have a stick welder with enough open-circuit voltage for the last two.